 Thousands pay last respects to Vishwesha Theertha Swamiji

-Karnataka Chief Minister B S Yediyurapp, former Chief minister Siddaramaiah, deputy chief minister Govind Karjol and Karnataka revenue minister R Ashoka also paid their homage.
-The body of the 88-year-old seer, who passed away in Udupi earlier in the day, was flown to Bengaluru in a special Indian Air Force helicopter.
+Karnataka Chief Minister B S Yediyurappa, former Chief Minister Siddaramaiah, deputy chief minister Govind Karjol and Karnataka revenue minister R Ashoka also paid their homage.
+The body of the 88-year-old seer, who passed away at Udupi earlier in the day, was flown to Bengaluru in a special Indian Air Force helicopter.

-The body was then taken to the National College Ground, the same venue where the seer had addressed gatherings on several occasions in the past, in a flower beddecked vehicle.
-A stage was set up under the marquee where the body of the seer, decked in a saffron cloth with golden border, was placed in a Padmasana posture inside a basket like palanquin.
+The body was then taken to the National College Ground, the same venue where the seer had addressed gatherings on several occasions in the past, in a flower-bedecked vehicle.
+A stage was set up under the marquee, where the body of the seer, decked in a saffron cloth with golden border, was placed in a Padmasana posture inside a basket-like palanquin.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)